MyNorthland

 Joseph David Damrell, Professor Sociology & Native American Studies

-Fall term 2000; to complete a book which he was currently working on by the end of the proposed leave period.
+Fall Term 2000; to complete a book which he was currently working on by the end of the proposed leave period.
 His book is a sociological ethnography emphasizing two aspects of Native America that are seldom investigated simultaneously: Native American religion and the social organization and structure of reservation life.

 1999-2000